silvercommerce/catalogue-admin/docs/en/Installation.md

 ### Adding nested Categories

 This module supports a hierachy for categories.
-To add "Sub categories" you must click the arrow to the left of a category name.
-The category tab will reload showing you the children of this category.
-Once this has happened, you can add a new category and it will automatically be added as a child.
+To add "Sub categories" you must select the category you would like to add children to, then when the category has loaded, select the "Children" tab.
+Now you can add child categories.